ciflikli/website/content/_index.md

 In 2024, I founded [Cogentis Consulting](https://www.cogentis.ai) to work independently at the intersection of industry and academia.
 I offer fractional data leadership, one-off consulting, workshops, and career coaching for tech managers who want to break into senior leadership and academics looking to break into industry roles.
 [Book a consultation here.](https://www.cogentis.ai/consultation)

-Previously, I was Director of AI & ML at [Superside](https://www.superside.com/), Head of Data & Analytics at [Attest](https://www.askattest.com/), and Technical Lead at [Quanteda Initiative](https://www.quanteda.org/).
+Currently, I am a fractional VP Data at [Mob](https://www.mob.co.uk/).
+Previously, I was a Senior AI Engineer at [hyperexponential](https://www.hyperexponential.com/), Director of AI & ML at [Superside](https://www.superside.com/), Head of Data & Analytics at [Attest](https://www.askattest.com/), and Technical Lead at [Quanteda Initiative](https://www.quanteda.org/).

 # What I Like Doing